4TUResearchData-Carpentries/workshop_notes/README.md

 ### Content

-The workshop is divided in **3 Lessons**, each given in a half day.
+The workshop is divided in **3 Lessons**, each given in one half a day.
 Each Lesson is divided into **Episodes**, and then into **Chapters**.
-We may well not cover all the material: see the following [Section](https://github.com/4TUResearchData-Carpentries/workshop_notes/edit/2306-VC+CD-TUD/README.md#type-along-notes-per-lesson) for the effective coverage.
+Unfold the detailed content in the listing below.
+The instructor may well not cover all the material: see the following [Section](https://github.com/4TUResearchData-Carpentries/workshop_notes/edit/2306-VC+CD-TUD/README.md#type-along-notes-per-lesson) for the effective coverage.

 <details>
 <summary>